 Cannabis at Holiday Parties

-This year, there’s a newly legal kid in town – marijuana.
+This year, there’s a newly legal kid in town – cannabis.
 We recently asked Brandon Hillis, Employer & Labour Lawyer with Roper Greyell LLP, to share his take on providing and allowing cannabis at company sponsored events.

 Have you updated your policies to include cannabis yet?
 Check out our downloadable Employer Guide to Cannabis Legalization to get started.